 Consider the following: 190 of the more than 7,600 breeds listed in FAO's Global Databank for Farm Animal Genetic Resources have become extinct in just the past 15 years, and another 1,500 are considered "at risk" of extinction.
 And at least 60 breeds of cattle, goats, horses, pigs, and poultry have been lost since 2002—in other words, one breed is being lost each month.
 The breeds that are being lost are suited for their local environment in ways that modern "improved" breeds will never be.

 We choose primarily open-pollinated heirloom seed varieties for the vegetables and herbs we grow.
 We are learning to save and preserve seeds for future generations.

 We keep an English Shepherd, Cody, as a working farm dog and companion.
 These old fashioned farm collies have been working on American farms for hundreds of years as generalists that herd, guard, and hunt.
-Cody is assisted by our Livestock Guardian Dog Belle, a Great Pyrenees who stays near the flocks at all times.
+Cody is assisted by our Livestock Guardian Dog Belle, a Great Pyrenees who stays near the flocks at all times and Buddy, a Great Pyrenees cross.
 In addition, we have two barn cats, Miss Kitty and Althea, who work with Cody to keep the vermin population under control.